-Students from across the country participated in an immersive livestock and leadership learning experience at Kansas State University.
+Students from across Kansas and beyond participated in an immersive livestock and leadership learning experience at Kansas State University.

-Eleven students from four states gathered on the Kansas State University campus and online to gain livestock industry knowledge and develop leadership skills.
-The K-State Animal Science Leadership Academy offered a hybrid academy, June 15-18.
-The hybrid format included virtual instruction, followed by a closing, one-day, in-person experience on campus.
+Twenty students gathered on the Kansas State University campus last week to gain livestock industry knowledge and develop leadership skills.
+These participants comprised a 20-person cohort of the 13th annual K-State Animal Science Leadership Academy (KASLA) June 22-25 in Manhattan, Kansas.

 Hosted by the K-State Department of Animal Sciences and Industry and sponsored by the Livestock and Meat Industry Council Inc., the academy’s goal is to develop young leaders within the livestock industry and prepare them for a successful future in this field.